romildo/picnic-java/README.md

 # picnic-java

-Toy programming language, implemented in Java
+*Picnic* is a toy programming language, implemented in Java.
+It is an _easy understanding_ programming language based on the book Introduction to Compiler Design, by Torben Ægidius Mogensen.